-a group or class of persons enjoying superior intellectual or social or economic status
+a group or class of persons enjoying superior status

 "Plus, I thought the government closed down the Yacht Club.
 Called it a symbol of the